quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #figure-transport-parameters title="Definition of TransportParameters"}

 The `extension_data` field of the quic_transport_parameters extension defined in
-{{QUIC-TLS}} contains a TransportParameters value.
+{{!I-D.ietf-quic-tls}} contains a TransportParameters value.
 TLS encoding rules are therefore used to encode the transport parameters.

 QUIC encodes transport parameters into a sequence of octets, which are then included in the cryptographic handshake.
 Once the handshake completes, the